Bicycle Lighting

 - Bottle dynamos (or sidewall dynamos) attach to the seatstay or fork and are rotated by a small wheel in contact with the tire sidewall.
 These are easier to retrofit than hub dynamos, but are prone to slipping, especially in wet conditions.

 - Bottom-bracket dynamos are attached between the chainstays behind the bottom bracket and are powered by a roller against the center of the tire.
-These are easy to fit and do not wear the tire sidewall.
+These do not wear the tire sidewall and do not slip, but are exposed to dirt and spray from the road.

 Other types of dynamos exist, but are less common.
 For example, there are dynamos that are attached to the fork and driven by the wheel's spokes.